The Brighter-Fatter Effect in the JWST MIRI Si:As IBC detectors I. Observations, impact on science, and modelling: Modeling

 Due to the larger accumulation of photoelectrons in the central pixel, it records a larger debiasing level compared to its neighboring pixels.
 The \texttt{Poisson\_CCD} code is able to self-consistently update the debiasing across the 5-by-5 pixel grid.
 In the middle column of Fig.~\ref{fig:poisson_ccd_bf_tests} a decrease in the area of the (red) central pixel can be noticed from the top to the bottom row.
 This reduction in effective photocollecting area is explained by the plots in the right column.
 The panel in the bottom row shows clearly that photoelectrons produced above the central pixel are guided by the electric field to the neighboring pixels instead.
 In addition, in the same panel it can be noticed that a significant portion of the infrared-active layer is undepleted, and photoelectrons produced in that area recombine after a time span of \texttt{RecombinationLifetime} and are effectively "lost", i.e. they are not detected.
-Figure~\ref{fig:poisson_ccd_ramps} shows the number of accumulated electrons in three of the simulated pixels (the results are symmetric due to the centered simulated PSF).
-This is the output that is most directly applicable and comparable to the MIRI detector voltage integration ramps shown in the top right panel of Fig.~\ref{fig:bfe_signature_imager}.
-In the right panel we can see that there is a transition in the non-linearity solution from the core pixel (2,2) to the outer pixel (0,2) due to the migration of electrons from the core pixel to the neighboring pixels.
-Applying the non-linear response of the core pixel to the neighboring pixels results in an overestimation of the number of accumulated electrons.
+In Table~\ref{tab:some_numbers} we provide the number of photoelectrons detected in grid pixel [2,2], as well as the accumulated DN value (a conversion factor of 5.5~e$^-$/DN is applied).
+We mention again that the \texttt{Poisson\_CCD} simulations are such that the detected and recombined photoelectrons at each run step, for all grid pixels, distributed over the sampled 2D Gaussian profile, is equal to \texttt{NumElec}=45,000.